 Next year, he moved to the Porsche Mobil1 Supercup, scoring two wins with Fach Auto Tech team and finishing second in the points.

-Nick Yelloly competes in Porsche one-make series since 2016
+Nick Yelloly competed in Porsche one-make series from 2016 to 2018